wolf109909/Journey_Lua_Modder/README.md

 Download JourneyLuaModder.py, TickHook.lua, and StartLua.lua to Journey root folder.

-Modify \_\_Tick.lua.gz with our changes and embed it into Journey.exe according to this tutorial made by Alazar88:
+Modify \_\_Tick.lua.gz with our changes and _carefully_ embed it into Journey.exe according to this tutorial made by Alazar88:

 https://thatgamecompanyfan.boards.net/thread/541/pc-lua-script-editing-injection